Asynchronous Session-Based Concurrency: Deadlock-freedom in Cyclic Process Networks: Abstract

 \section{Abstract}

-This paper considers the challenge of establishing the deadlock-freedom property for message-passing processes that communicate asynchronously in cyclic process networks.
-We present Asynchronous Priority-based Classical Processes (APCP), a typed process framework that supports asynchronous communication, delegation, and recursion in cyclic process networks.
-APCP builds upon the Curry-Howard correspondences between linear logic and session types; using these foundations, we establish the essential meta-theoretical results of APCP, in particular deadlock-freedom.
-To illustrate the expressiveness of APCP, we formulate and study \ourGV, a new concurrent $\lambda$-calculus with asynchronous sessions.
-We establish the correct encodability of asynchronous terms in \ourGV into asynchronous processes in APCP.
+We tackle the challenge of ensuring the deadlock-freedom property for message-passing processes that communicate asynchronously in cyclic process networks.
+Our contributions are twofold.
+First, we present Asynchronous Priority-based Classical Processes (\APCP), a session-typed process framework that supports asynchronous communication, delegation, and recursion in cyclic process networks.
+Building upon the Curry-Howard correspondences between linear logic and session types, we establish essential meta-theoretical results for \APCP, most notably deadlock freedom.
+Second, we present a new concurrent $\lambda$-calculus with asynchronous session types, dubbed \FIRST.
+We illustrate \FIRST by example and establish its meta-theoretical results; in particular, we show how to soundly transfer the deadlock-freedom guarantee from \APCP.
+To this end, we develop a translation of terms in \FIRST into processes in \APCP that satisfies a strong formulation of operational correspondence.